 Server configuration can also be one of the bottlenecks that slow down Magento Add to Cart.
 With the help of a full-page cache, most server configuration flaws aren’t noticeable on most pages, therefore the performance drop isn’t so visible.
 At the same time, adding products to the cart is a resource-intensive process and server configuration issues can have a significant impact on the speed.

 Make sure that the server on which the Magento installation is run is configured for optimal performance.
 One of the main performance metrics is the server response time.
 The lower the rate, the better the server is configured.
-More information on performance analysis and configuration can be found in our article on how to speed up Magento 2.

 These 5 tips mentioned in the article will help you to boost Magento Add to Cart’s performance.
 After performance optimization, your Magento store will be able to provide a greatly improved checkout experience and help you to reduce the abandoned cart rate.
 Thus, your retail business will have a significant increase in terms of profit.